Other Financial Aid Programs

 The Muskingum University Office of Student Financial Services assists all students and their families in financial aid matters, including RSC benefits.
 For questions about this or other financial aid matters, contact the Office of Student Financial Services.

 The Post-9/11 Veterans Educational Assistance Act of 2008 or “New GI Bill” has been enacted into law.
-Click here to view a pamphlet explaining this new benefit.
 Students who are eligible for the maximum benefit rate could qualify for Yellow Ribbon Program benefits.
 To find out more about Yellow Ribbon, please view the Yellow Ribbon Program and Muskingum University fact sheet.

 - veterans who died or are permanently and totally disabled as the result of a service-connected disability arising from active service in the armed forces;